 Short-term Care: Rehospitalizations

-This datapoint measures the number of times residents are rehospitalized per thousand days of short-term patient care.
-Keeping residents out of the hospital during rehabilitation is critical to restoring the physical abilities of residents.
+This metric is a measure of the number of times residents are rehospitalized per thousand days of short-term resident care.

 Short-term Care: ER Visits